 A seasonal discovery

-During my most recent visit home, the leaves were beginning to change from green to crimson and golden orange, and there was a chill in the air – my favorite time of year!
+During a recent visit home, the leaves were beginning to change from green to crimson and golden orange, and there was a chill in the air – my favorite time of year!
 Seemed like the perfect time to think about baking goodies.
-My sister kept talking about the oatmeal cake that our beloved childhood neighbor Mrs. Sutton would make when we were kids.
+My sister talked about the oatmeal cake that our beloved childhood neighbor, Mrs. Sutton, would make when we were kids.
 It sounded like this cake would be ideal to serve during the fall, but I couldn’t remember it.